Exploring Beyoğlu District Istanbul Turkey

 Cafés and Restaurants

 I have favorite café hangouts, so when things get intense, I duck into one of them for tea or espresso.
 Caffè Nero is a favorite, and I can’t get enough of Güney Restaurant situated at the base of Galata Tower!
-Both offer great coffee, tea, food, and service, plus if tyou’re lucky, the opportunity to have interesting conversations with locals and gain better insight into Istanbul life.
+Both offer great coffee, tea, food, and service, plus if tyou’re lucky, the opportunity to have interesting conversations with locals and gain better insight into busy Istanbul life.

 _____________